-- (A) Handwashing sinks must be located at alleach toileting areas utilized by FOOD HANDLERs, including all non-sewered toilet areasarea. - (A) The operator of a SPECIAL EVENT shall provide At least one facility for hand washing handwashing sink for each group of toilet facilities. - (B) The portable HAND WASHING SINK shall five toilets must be provided with running water that drains to an enclosed waste water tank.
+- (A) Handwashing sinks must be located at alleach toileting areas utilized by FOOD HANDLERS, including all non-sewered toilet areasarea. - (A) The operator of a SPECIAL EVENT shall provide At least one facility for hand washing handwashing sink for each group of toilet facilities. - (B) The portable HAND WASHING SINK shall five toilets must be provided with running water that drains to an enclosed waste water tank.

-HAND WASHING SINKs shall
+HAND WASHING SINKS Shall

-- (B) Handwashing sinks must be adequately serviced, stocked, and maintained during the event.
-Liquid hand soap in a pump dispenser, and single-use paper towels dispensed in a sanitary manner, shall be available at the HAND WASHING SINK. - (C) The use of a hand sanitizer is not a substitute for HAND WASHING SINKs for FOOD HANDLERS. - (D) Hand sanitizer dispensers may be utilized at non-sewered toilet areas used by the public. - (C) The EVENT COORDINATOR shall ensure that HAND WASHING SINKs for customer use are placed at the entrance to any animal attraction associated with the event.
-Liquid hand soap in a pump dispenser, and single-use paper towels dispensed in a sanitary manner, shallmust be available at the HAND WASHING handwashing sink.
+- (C) Handwashing sinks must be adequately serviced, stocked, and maintained during the event.
+Liquid hand soap in a pump dispenser, and single-use paper towels dispensed in a sanitary manner, shallmust be available at the HAND-WASHINGhandwashing sink. - (B) The use of a hand sanitizer is not a substitute for HAND WASHING SINKS for FOOD HANDLERS. - (C) Hand sanitizer dispensers may be utilized at non-sewered toilet areas used by the public.

+The EVENT COORDINATOR shall ensure that HAND WASHING

+- (D) A waste receptacle must be located at the handwashing sink for the disposal of paper towels. - (D)(E) Handwashing sinks for customer use are must be placed at the entrance exit to any animal attraction associated with the event.-Liquid hand soap in a pump-dispenser, and single-use paper towels dispensed in a sanitary manner, shall be available at the HAND WASHING SINK.